avictorino/celery_throttling_database/readme.md

         $ python manage.py migrate

-Apply this command if you want to login into the admin panel:
+3 - Apply the next command if you want to login into the admin panel:

     $ python manage.py createsuperuser

 ![Screenshot_1](https://user-images.githubusercontent.com/1752695/128603695-5bc25195-af34-4e8b-b7ab-ae8b7845a5de.jpg)

-After the docker containers are running open the following links to visualize the tasks and the database insertion:
+After the docker containers are running open the following links to visualize the tasks and the database insertion rate:

     http://127.0.0.1:5002/tasks - Celery Dashboard
     http://127.0.0.1:8000/admin/core/page/ - Django admin

+### Start Workers
 To start the execution apply the following command line in the project root directory:
     ## !!!
 WARNING this script runs flushdb!!!

     $python run.py

+### To run the app in your local machine:
+    $ python -m venv cellery_django
+    $ pip install -r requirements.txt
+    $ python manage.py runserver 8080

 ### Tech Stack:
     Python